 • Sit next to a window.

 Work by a window, because according to a study published in the Journal of Clinical Sleep Medicine in 214, people who sat next to a window slept on average for 46 minutes longer each night, as opposed to workers who sat in offices without window access.
 Simple exposure to natural daylight helps the body-clock work better.
 If you can’t sit by the window or your desk is facing the wall – hang something opposite to create an illusion of a window ie a poster with the landscape.
 In one study where people had a good view of the outdoors performed 10-25% better.
 Also, go out as much as you can, because there is compendious biophilia research of how mentally enriching it is to swap the screen for nature.
+Nature and views of nature attract our attention because they change constantly boosting the dopamine levels and prevent adaptation.
+Some studies suggest that we’re happier outdoors than at our homes and now when we have to spend more time indoor, we need to find ways to bring outdoors indoors.

 • Have your computer position ergonomically, ie at the eye level.